Skip to main content Link Search Menu Expand Document (external link)

 For this assignment, you should work in teams of 3-4 students.
 You might want to find project partners that you will continue to work with for the final project.

 As soon as you have formed a team and chosen a dataset, submit the team registration form.
 Your form must include the names, UCSD email addresses, and PIDs of each team member, along with a concise title for your interactive visualization.
 The visualization title need not be exact, just a rough title should be a good start.
-If you are looking for project partners, please post to Ed to find classmates with similar interests!
-You should submit your team registration by Mon 02/10, 11:55 pm.
+If you are looking for project partners, please post to Piazza to find classmates with similar interests!
+You should submit your team registration by Mon 11/03, 11:59 pm.
 Please ensure that the team has been finalized before filling the form, and that the details are correct.

 Deliverables

 Design an interactive graphic aimed at enabling understanding of a compelling question.
-You must use one of the health datasets listed below.
+You must use one of the datasets listed below.
 To determine what subset of the data and which interactive options are most promising, you may want to perform additional exploratory analysis.
 What aspects of the data reveal the most interesting discoveries or stories?
 Do not feel obligated to try to convey everything about the data: focus on a compelling subset.

 Your graphic must include interactions that enable exploration.
 Possible techniques include panning, zooming, brushing, details-on-demand (e.g., tooltips), dynamic query filters, and selecting different measures to display.
 You are free to also consider highlights, annotations, or other narrative features intended to draw attention to particular items of interest and provide additional context.

 Implement your interactive graphic and deploy it to the web.
-You may only use only D3.js for this project.
+You may use only D3.js for this project.
 Vega-lite/Plotly/Altair/any other high-level plotting library or tool are strictly not allowed for this project.
 You can use other non-plotting related JavaScript libraries, e.g. Lodash, Svelte, Moment, etc. Your graphic should not require customized server-side support; you should simply load data from a static data file or public web API.

 You will use GitHub pages to host your visualization from your project repository.
 Make sure that you make your repository “Public”.
 We recommend keeping everything (development files and website) in your master branch: either serve your website from the root folder or the “/docs” folder.
 Your repo must also contain the (unobfuscated) source code for your visualization.